Bangis041/OVERTHEWIRE/Bandit.md

 ![image](https://github.com/user-attachments/assets/fa6f3dbd-d33a-4258-a10e-c9f0c395de70)

 As you can see the end of the file are arranged.
-We will be piping the sort command with uniq and idicating we want just unique lines using the -u flag which tells it to show only unique lines
+We will be piping the sort command with ```uniq``` and indicating we want just unique lines using the -u flag which tells it to show only unique lines

 ![image](https://github.com/user-attachments/assets/44a1f3b4-e731-49b4-8d8a-b4a2c78d7965)